 MA DOER has also finalized the Guidelines for Agricultural, Brownfield, and Low Income Solar Tariff Generation Units in the SMART Program.
 Those guidelines, along with others for the Statement of Qualification (SQ) Reservation Period, for Land Use and Siting, and for Capacity Blocks, Base Compensation Rates, and Compensation Rate Adders can also be downloaded under Additional Resources.

 The SMART Program is not currently accepting applications.
 The date when the SMART Program reopens has not been finalized.
-However, it will not be earlier than May 2018, and may very well be later in the year.
+However, it will probably not be earlier than late September or early October 2018.
 This is because the Program cannot reopen until the SMART tariff proceeding with the Massachusetts Department of Public Utilities (MA DPU) regarding the SMART Program tariff has been finalized.
 The SMART Program tariff proceeding is docketed as D.P.U.
 17-140 and the notice of this docket can be found here: DPU 17-140.
 Once the MA DPU finalizes the SMART tariff, the program launch date will be announced.
 When the program reopening is announced, we will post the information on this website and will plan to give applicants several weeks to prepare.

 When Block 1 reopens, solar PV developers with projects of virtually all types and sizes are welcome to apply via the SMART Program application portal.
 Eligible and complete applications with all required supporting documents will be processed on a first come-first served basis.
 However, there are special requirements in Block 1 for projects between 1 MW up to 5 MW: these can only apply to Block 1 if they are eligible for at least one of the Base Compensation Rate Adders as noted in Section 20.07(3)c.
 If a 1 MW – 5 MW project is not eligible for one of the Adders, it must wait to apply in Block 2.